-There’s perhaps no greater fashion-girl dream than owning a Chanel bag.
-But from the high price tag to the number of covetable options, the decision can be daunting enough to make even Choupette’s hairs stand on end.
+There are few brands that rival Chanel when it comes to buying an investment handbag.
+The classic flap bags are not just a timeless wardrobe staple, they also increase in value over time.
+However, once you’ve made the decision to buy it how do you know which one is for you?
+From the high price tag to the sheer number of Chanel bags available, the decision can be daunting enough to make even Choupette’s hairs stand on end.
 And as the French fashion house brings out new iterations of the classics, as well as exciting one-off pieces, it just makes us want to own one even more.

 “If you want to be sure that your bag will continue to gain value over time, stick with the basics.
 Go with a classic black Chanel flap bag made in lambskin or caviar leather.
 The crazy thing is that Chanel continues to raise the retail price on these styles every year or two.
 So if you bought your jumbo flap in 2006, it cost you £1399.
 If you buy that same bag in 2015, it will cost you £4287!
 This means that if you bought your bag back in 2006 and decided to sell it today, you can potentially make up to £3000 more than what you paid for it.
 Truth be told, if you hold on to any Chanel bag long enough (10+ years), you’re going to have some real value locked into that bag.”